klencode/MovieAPI/README.md

 ## Contact

-For questions or support, please open an issue or reach out to the maintainer at [ayokwashie42@gmail.com].
+For questions or support, please open an issue or reach out to me at [ayokwashie42@gmail.com].